-Early orthodontic evaluation and treatment is the best way to make sure that your children get off to a great start with oral health.
+Early orthodontic evaluation and treatment can help you get your children off to a great start with their oral health.

 In many cases, orthodontic problems are easier to correct, the earlier they're detected.

 This is why the Canadian Association of Orthodontists recommends that children should visit the orthodontist for the first time by the age 7.

 Some children may not require treatment until between the ages of 11 to 13, but since the first permanent molars and incisors have usually come in around age 7, issues like crossbites, crowding and other problems can be evaluated and monitored at this early age.

 Yes: in certain cases, orthodontic problems can be significant enough to require intervention earlier than usual.
 This early stage of treatment is generally referred to as phase I treatment.
 Of course, if a patient is not yet ready for treatment, we will monitor his or her growth and development until the time is right for treatment to begin.

 Phase I, otherwise known as early interceptive treatment, involves limited forms of orthodontic treatment (e.g., expanders or partial braces) that take place before all the child's permanent teeth have erupted.

 These types of treatment usually begin between the ages of 6 and 10.
 Early treatment may be recommended to make more space for developing teeth, or correction of crossbites, overbites, underbites, or harmful oral habits.

 Most of the time, Phase I treatment is done in preparation for Phase II treatment.
 So in short, yes: it is quite likely that your child will eventually need full braces.